athieriot/travisci-android/README.md

-# TravisCI App
+# Travis CI App

-Attempt to test Android developement by making a simple TravisCI client and using Android Bootstrap
+Attempt to test Android developement by making a simple Travis CI client and using Android Bootstrap